vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 out where possible or necessary, some details are added in certain cases, and some of the works in which it is described are mentioned.
 The rewards promised are not generally set out, as most of them are included in the rewards mentioned on p.
 55–56 above, and as they are often too numerous to specify and also for reasons of space.
 Similarly, tithis that are Yugādi or Yugāntya or Manvādi or Kalpādi have not all been noted as they are too many but they are enumerated in one place under the words Yugādi &c.
 I have made great efforts to trace the Paurāṇic quotations to their sources, but I regret that I have not been quite successful owing to several causes such as the vast extent of Purāṇas, owing to several recensions of the same purāna and owing to my inadvertence or sheer weariness.
 One feels that tracing a verse to its origin is often as difficult as finding a pin in a haystack.
 The author or authors of Purāṇas often wrote like modern advertisers of medicines, toilet articles &c.
-Most of the vratas are said to have been declared by divi nities like Śiva to Pārvati, by Krsna to Yudhisthira, by great sages like Mārkandeya, Nārada, Dhaumya, Yājñavalkya, Vasistha and it is often added that the Vrata is a great secret not narrated or known even to gods and goddesses e. g.
-Siva Tātrivrata (in HV II.
+Most of the vratas are said to have been declared by divi nities like Śiva to Pārvati, by Krsna to Yudhisthira, by great sages like Mārkandeya, Nārada, Dhaumya, Yājñavalkya, Vasistha and it is often added that the Vrata is a great secret not narrated or known even to gods and goddesses e. g. Śiva Tātrivrata (in HV II.
 88).

 1

 It may not be out of place to point out here what should be done about the numerous vratas and utsavas, described so far and to be mentioned in the long list that follows.
 Many of the vratas and utsavas once observed have already gone out of vogue owing to various causes.
 But it would not do to recommend the abolition of all vratas and utsavas even in the latter half of the 20th century.
 Some seasonal vratas and festivals should be kept up as in the case of Divāli and Holikā, but they should be shorn of extravagances like gambling on Balipratipadā or the obscenities and dirt-throwing indulged in by some people in Holika.
-Other vratas and utsavas like the Rāmanavami, Vijaya daśami, Krsna-janmāstami should also be celebrated in order to remind the present generation of the great heroes and aratūras of the past and the supreme values they exemplified in their lives and a few new ones such as the Jayantis of Shivaji, Guru Govindsingh, Tagore, Tilak and Gandhi may be added.
+Other vratas and utsavas like the Rāmanavami, Vijaya daśamī, Krsna-janmāstami should also be celebrated in order to remind the present generation of the great heroes and aratūras of the past and the supreme values they exemplified in their lives and a few new ones such as the Jayantis of Shivaji, Guru Govindsingh, Tagore, Tilak and Gandhi may be added.
 Besides, such vratas as Vata-sāvitri and Haritālikā may still be empha sized for observance by women and lastly such nice observances redolent of disinterested regard and affection as Raksābandhana and Bhrātṇdvitīyā deserve to be preserved.List of vratas

 255